IceBerge421/markdown-cv/index.md

 *Additional presentations may found as published proceedings, listed above.*

 `2025`
-**PB Berge** (chair), Madison Schmalzer, Elliot Yu, and Brandon Blackburn.
-(Forthcoming June 2025). "🔥 Critical Methodologies For Post-Game Studies (or, why games never worked in the first place and that’s the whole damn point)."
-To be presented as part of the Candian Game Studies Association 2025 conference.
+**PB Berge** (co-chair), Madison Schmalzer, Elliot Yu, and Brandon Blackburn.
+(June 2025).
+"Games That Aren't: Jamming Beyond the Playable."
+Presented as part of "🔥 Critical Methodologies For Post-Game Studies (or, why games never worked in the first place and that’s the whole damn point)."
+Candian Game Studies Association 2025 conference.
 June 7-10.
 Montreal, Quebéc.

 `2025`
 Adeline K. Piercy & **PB Berge**.
-(Forthcoming June 2025).
+(June 2025).
 "Min-Maxing Relaxing: Playtime and Privilege in the Post-Pandemic."
-To be presented as part of the Candian Game Studies Association 2025 conference.
+Candian Game Studies Association 2025 conference.
 June 7-10.
 Montreal, Quebéc.

 `2025`
 **PS Berge**.
 (April 2025).
 "Playing After Industry: Fantasy Consoles, Itch Bundles, and the Political Economy of Speculative Play."
 Presented as part of "Political Economy of Games Now” at the Society for Cinema and Media Studies 2025 Conference.
 April 3 - April 6 2025.
 Chicago, IL.
 Panel Chair: Evan Torner.